Sonunte/HexKinetics/README.md

 	1. https://discord.com/channels/936370934292549712/940747085622419456/1107860505445552179

-	12. Zone Distillation II - Take a position and maximum distance on the stack, and combine them into a list of all block positions that are within that range.
+	X12.
+Sphere Distillation (vec, num) - Take a position and maximum distance on the stack, and combine them into a list of all block positions that are needed to create an hollow sphere of that range.
 	Pattern "qqqqqeddedq"
+	Release 0.7.1
+	Sources:
+	1. Me

+	X13.
+Span Distillation (vector, vector) - Combine two positions and create a list that includes those points as well as all block positions located between them.
+	Pattern "qaqeeqaq"
 	Release 0.7.1
 	Sources:
 	1. Me